bdharva/bdharva.github.io/_posts/blog/2020-02-18-getting_started_with_desktop_cnc.md

 ### Takeaways

-* If I'm going to mill boards from start to finish, I should just buy some one-sided circuit board blanks cut my process time in half and eliminate the flip-flop.
+* If I'm going to mill boards from start to finish, I should just buy some one-sided circuit board blanks to cut my process time in half and eliminate the flip-flop.
 * Buying higher-quality broader-angle v-bits should help with burring issues.
-* For better (and potentially quicker) results, I intend to look into a hybrid approach that uses chemical etching for pads and traces, and then just uses the mill for through holes and edge routing.
+* For better (and potentially quicker) results, I intend to explore a hybrid approach that of chemical etching for pads and traces before milling through holes and edges.
-* I definitely need to get some solder mask -- liquid application looks like a bit of a pain versus some of the dry film options, but I'll probably try both.
+* I definitely need to get some solder mask -- liquid application looks like a bit of a pain versus dry film options, but I'll probably try both.

 For now, I'm back on the road for work, but, as soon as I can get some quality time back in the workshop (aka my clutterd desk in the living room of our one bedroom apartment), I look forward to seeing what kind of results these process improvements can yeild.